-As reported below, the inclusion of the two task-irrelevant distractors attenuated adaptation in the 209 Three Cursor group, relative to the One Cursor group.
-Experiment 1b was designed to test two hypotheses 210 that could account for this attenuation.
-The first hypothesis, "Error Averaging", posits that adaptation is 211 equally driven by SPE signals generated from all three cursors, but that their weightings add up to less 212 than 1.
-Thus, the total amount of adaptation resulting from a 0°, 45°, and 90° would be less than from just 213 one 45° cursor.
-The second, "Non-Specific", hypothesis is that the presence of distractors dilutes the 214 effects of adaptation in a general manner, and as such, the attenuation effect is not dependent on the 215 particular path of the distractor cursors.
-To evaluate these hypotheses, we compared two, three-cursor 216 variants in Experiment 1b, using the same trial structure as in Experiment 1a.
-217 mapping shown in Figure 1D, they were instructed to hit the target with the green cursor.
-"Compensate" refers to the fact that, while the three cursors were not rotated relative to baseline, the instructions required participants to compensate for the angular offset of the task-relevant cursor.
-Note that as a result of this change in instructions, the angular offset of task-relevant cursor from the hand position (by 45°) is similar to the Three Cursor condition in Experiment 1a.
+As reported below, the inclusion of the two task-irrelevant distractors attenuated adaptation in the three cursor group, relative to the one cursor group.
+Experiment 1b was designed to test two hypotheses that could account for this attenuation.
+The first hypothesis, "error averaging," posits that adaptation is equally driven by SPE signals generated from all three cursors, but that their weightings add up to less than 1.
+Thus, the total amount of adaptation resulting from a 0°, 45°, and 90° would be less than from just one 45° cursor.
+The second, "nonspecific," hypothesis is that the presence of distractors dilutes the effects of adaptation in a general manner, and as such, the attenuation effect is not dependent on the particular path of the distractor cursors.
+To evaluate these hypotheses, we compared two 3-cursor variants in Experiment 1b, using the same trial structure as in Experiment 1a.

-In the Compensate group (n = 12), the visual feedback was not rotated during the Training block.
+In the compensate group (n = 12), the visual feedback was not rotated during the training block.
 Instead, the participants were instructed to hit the target with the 45° side cursor.
-For example, if the participant was in the clockwise group (again, counterbalanced across participants) and had the color
+For example, if the participant was in the clockwise group (again, counterbalanced across participants) and had the color mapping shown in Figure 1D, they were informed that the 45° clockwise cursor was the relevant cursor (represented their hand position) and instructed to hit the target with that cursor.
+"Compensate" refers to the fact that, although the three cursors were not rotated relative to baseline, the instructions required participants to compensate for the angular offset of the task-relevant cursor.
+Note that as a result of this change in instructions, the angular offset of task-relevant cursor from the hand position (by 45°) is similar to the three-cursor condition in Experiment 1a.

-In the Ignore Rotation group (n = 12), the three cursors were rotated by 45° in the Training block.
-226 However, unlike Experiment 1a, the task goal was changed for this block, with the participant instructed 227 to hit the target with the outer cursor that was in the opposite direction of the rotation (e.g., for a 228 counterclockwise rotation, the task-relevant cursor now became the cursor that was clockwise to the 229 center cursor).
-As shown in Fig. 1D, the net effect of the rotation and change in instructions results in the 230 task-relevant cursor corresponding to the position of the hand.
-"Ignore" here refers to the fact that 231 participants can ignore the 45° rotation applied to the three cursors since the task-relevant cursor ends up 232 being veridical with respect to the participant's hand.
-233
+In the ignore rotation group (n = 12), the three cursors were rotated by 45° in the training block.
+However, unlike Experiment 1a, the task goal was changed for this block, with the participant informed that the cursor representing their hand position was the outer cursor (e.g., for a counterclockwise rotation, the task-relevant cursor now became the cursor that was clockwise to the center cursor).
+The participant was instructed to hit the target with this outer cursor.
+As shown in Figure 1D, the net effect of the rotation and change in instructions results in the taskrelevant cursor corresponding to the position of the hand.
+"Ignore" here refers to the fact that participants can ignore the 45° rotation applied to the three cursors because the task-relevant cursor ends up being veridical with respect to the participant's hand.

-In summary, the groups used in Experiment 1a and 1b match average and task-relevant sensory prediction errors across their conditions, offering a window into the unique contribution of these errors.
-Furthermore, with the exception of the Ignore condition, all groups were required to make a 45° change in reaching angle in the Training block to compensate for the perturbation, making reaching behavior very similar across these groups.
+In summary, the groups used in Experiment 1a and 1b match average and task-relevant SPEs across their conditions, offering a window into the unique contribution of these errors.
+Furthermore, with the exception of the ignore condition, all groups were required to make a 45° change in reaching angle in the training block to compensate for the perturbation, making reaching behavior very similar across these groups.